JuicyPasta/reddit-snooper/README.md

 ## Reddit API

-Snooper handles Reddit response codes, rate limit throttling and retries
+Snooper by default handles retries, rate limit throttling conditions and Reddit's different response codes.

+Keep in mind that new accounts get little to no posting privelages (1 comment or post per 5 minutes or more) if you dont have any karma.
+If you just want to play around with the api I recommend using an active account.

 [Reddit API Documentation](https://www.reddit.com/dev/api/)